apache/flink-connector-shared-utils/README.md

 Creates (and pushes!) a new snapshot branch for the current commit.
 The branch name is automatically determined from the version in the pom.
-This script should be called when work on a new major/minor version has started.
+This script should be called when work on a new major/minor version of the connector has started.

 ## update_branch_version.sh